HyMike/localgrub/README.md

 LocalGrub 🍔
 Food Delivery Platform

-Goal:
+# About The Project
-Enable customers to order food, notify restaurants, and manage payments—all through asynchronous, event-driven microservices.
+LocalGrub is a microservices-based food delivery platform that enables customers to order food, notifies restaurants, and manages payments—all through asynchronous, event-driven communication using RabbitMQ.
+The system is designed for resilience, scalability, and clear separation of concerns.

-Local Grub Happy Path & When A Microservice Goes Down Video [![Local Grub Happy Path & When A Microservice Goes Down](./LocalGrub_Thumbnail.png)](https://drive.google.com/file/d/1CAJFTE5mmKluq33BG0cP1vH9e5ZSUN98/view?usp=sharing)
+## Local Grub Happy Path & When A Microservice Goes Down Video
+[![Local Grub Happy Path & When A Microservice Goes Down](./LocalGrub_Thumbnail.png)](https://drive.google.com/file/d/1CAJFTE5mmKluq33BG0cP1vH9e5ZSUN98/view?usp=sharing)

 ![ALT TEXT](./data-flow-diagram.png)